lognot/lognot/README.md

 # lognot
-Simple command line tool to scan log files periodically and notify if filters match
+Simple daemon tool that scan log files periodically and notify if filters match

+NOT STABLE YET.